Skip Ribbon Commands

 5. Your full amount due will be automatically entered under Amount.
 You can make a partial payment by entering the amount you wish to pay, but your lien will not be satisfied until the debt is paid in full.

-ℹ️ If you can’t pay the full amount due at one time, you can also request a Payment Plan Agreement with the SCDOR >
+ℹ️ If you can’t pay the full amount due at one time, you you may be eligible to request a Payment Plan Agreement with the SCDOR >

 What happens after I have satisfied a lien?